jomgra/Feedbin2mail/README.md

 # Feedbin2mail
-Sends yesterday's news to your mailbox
+Sends yesterday's news from feedbin to your mailbox.